-Our Geography focus is looking at where people live, including different types of settlement and land use, especially in our local area to start with.
+Our Geography focus is looking at where people live, including different types of settlement and land use (linked to our Egyptians topic again).
 We will be using atlases/Google Maps to help us.

 D + T

 Children have been continuing to learn about coding and programming.
 Alongside this, we will be continuing to learn about researching information safely.
 We will also be thinking about our typing on the computer and starting to learn to touch type.

 This will be with Mrs Wilson who is a music specialist.

-In the first part of term, we will be looking at outdoor activities and gymnastics.
-In the second half term, we will be looking at netball and dance.
+In the first part of term, we will be looking at dance and gymnastics.
+In the second half term, we will be looking at football and dance.